 Trying to list all the attractions you might want to visit when in New York would be a Herculean task, and would probably take at least one 500-page book.
 Since we don’t want to waste your time, nor do we have the space here – we’ll stick to a few of the most popular ones.

 The most iconic places to see in New York City start with the Statue of Liberty and Ellis Island.
-With its significance in cultural history these embody the spirit of America in a broader sense, but more specifically the spirit of New York.
 While it may seem a little touristy, we can’t in good faith ignore this piece of American cultural identity.

-The second place on our list, although not a bit less important than Lady Liberty, is the One World Trade Center.
+Next up is the One World Trade Center.
 The importance of Liberty Tower needn’t be stressed any further than to say that it is built on the grounds of the original World Trade Center.
 Standing tall and proud, it reaches a dazzling height of 1,776 feet.
-It offers tours to its observatory at prices of about $38 for skipping the ticket line.
+It offers tours to its observatory at prices of about $38 for a standard ticket.

 The third place on your list of things to see in NYC is the iconic Brooklyn Bridge.
 Besides being a marvelous piece of engineering, the Brooklyn Bridge has a unique stone-and-steel design originating in the 1880s and is one of the most impressive bridges in the US.
 Bonus points for being totally free.